-The Florida Black Bear Curriculum Guide was created in 1999 and was revised in 2014.
+The Florida Black Bear Curriculum Guide was created in 1999, with revisions in 2014 and 2017.
 It is a comprehensive series of lessons on the natural history and conservation needs of Florida’s black bear.
 It was designed to educate and stimulate teachers and students in grades 3-8.

 The lessons below were designed to address many subject areas such as reading, language arts, history, geography, social studies, math, art, and science.
 To open the page and associated materials for the lessons show below, simply click on the lesson of interest.
-Each lesson is correlated to the Common Core Standards for each subject addressed.
+Each lesson is correlated to Florida State Education Standards for each subject addressed.

 The 15-minute video below on Living with Florida Black Bears offers a broad background on the subject and is recommended viewing by teachers and students before using the bear lesson activities.

 Bear Activities are organized around a conceptual framework that addresses the following concepts:

 - Bears as a distinct animal group

 - Human perceptions/views of bears

 - Factors influencing the conservation success of the Florida black bear